ajlane/iostreams/README.md

-Streams
+IOStreams
 =======

 Composable heavy-weight iterators for Java.
+Like Java 8 Streams that can throw checked exceptions.

 A `Stream` provides `hasNext` and `next` methods, just like an `Iterator`, but is also `Closeable` and throws predictable checked exceptions.